Chubb-Hunt combo gives Browns option to use against Jets - NewsBreak

 Related

-SANTA CLARA, Calif.
-(AP) — Trey Lance underwent season-ending surgery on his broken right ankle Monday, leaving the San Francisco 49ers to go ahead with the rest of the 2022 season with former starter Jimmy Garoppolo back in the helm.
-Lance got hurt in the first quarter of San Francisco’s 27-7 win over the Seattle Seahawks on Sunday when he kept the ball on a run play up the middle.
-The Niners said Lance had surgery Monday to repair a broken bone and ligament disruption.
-Team physician Dr. Tim McAdams said he’s confident Lance will recover completely in time for a full return next season.
-But for now, the Niners (1-1) are in Garoppolo’s hands and they feel very fortunate they were able to keep their former starter on a reduced contract this season in case something happened to Lance.

-New Orleans Saints vs. Carolina Panthers picks, predictions: Who wins NFL Week 3 game?
+Buffalo Bills vs. Miami Dolphins picks, predictions: Who wins NFL Week 3 game?

-The New Orleans Saints and Carolina Panthers play on Sunday in a game on the NFL Week 3 schedule.
+The Buffalo Bills and Miami Dolphins play on Sunday in a game on the NFL Week 3 schedule.
 Which team will get the victory?
+Check out these NFL Week 3 picks...

+Lions love pouring in after dominant win vs. Commanders: 'A coaching clinic in Motown'

+Detroit Lions fans may feel a little like the titular character from the movie "Talladega Nights" after Ricky Bobby was called in to be a replacement driver at the last minute and surprised everyone with a podium finish.
+"And, uh, I'm not sure what to do with my hands," Will...

+Kansas City Chiefs vs. Indianapolis Colts picks, predictions: Who wins NFL Week 3 game?

+The Kansas City Chiefs and Indianapolis Colts play on Sunday in a game on the NFL Week 3 schedule.
+Which team will get the victory?
 Check out these NFL Week 3...

-Houston Texans vs. Chicago Bears picks, predictions: Who wins NFL Week 3 game?

-The Houston Texans and Chicago Bears play on Sunday in a game on the NFL Week 3 schedule.
-Which team will get the victory?
-Check out these NFL Week 3 picks...

 Comments / 0